 Late applications will not be considered until after National Offer Day.
 Applicants will then be placed on the waiting list in a position determined by the application of our over-subscription criteria.

-We will provide reasonable opportunities for children to take the cognitive ability test that is used to determine the ability band for each child, but with the exception of children with a Statement of Special Educational Needs that names Lambeth Academy, children who have sat the NFER test will be given priority over those who have not.
+We will provide reasonable opportunities for children to take the cognitive ability test that is used to determine the ability band for each child, but with the exception of children with an Educational Health Care Plan that names Lambeth Academy, children who have sat the NFER test will be given priority over those who have not.

 If, for any reason, an applicant has not sat the cognitive ability test, then they will be given a zero score and placed in the lowest band.